Delta Air Lines Flight 1989

-Delta Air Lines Flight 1989 was a regularly scheduled flight offering nonstop morning service on September 11, 2001, from Logan International Airport to Los Angeles International Airport on a Boeing 767-300ER aircraft.
-This flight was one of several flights considered as possibly hijacked, but landed safely at Cleveland Hopkins International Airport.
+Delta Air Lines Flight 1989 was a regularly scheduled flight on September 11, 2001, from Logan International Airport to Los Angeles International Airport on a Boeing 767-300ER aircraft.
+This flight was one of several flights initially suspected as possibly hijacked, but landed safely at Cleveland Hopkins International Airport and contained no threat.

-Delta Air Lines still uses Flight 1989 on its international service from their main hub at Hartsfield–Jackson Atlanta International Airport to Daniel Oduber Quirós International Airport in Liberia, Costa Rica, as operated by a Boeing 737-900ER.
-N189DN is still in operation, though it had been stored from March 2020 until early 2021, due to the COVID-19 pandemic.

 Suspected hijacking

-Two aircraft that departed Boston's Logan Airport on September 11, 2001, American Airlines Flight 11 and United Airlines Flight 175, were hijacked by terrorists as part of the September 11 attacks.
-After the hijacked planes struck the World Trade Center, Boston Center air traffic controllers realized that both aircraft were Boeing 767s departing Logan Airport for Los Angeles.
-Delta 1989 fit the same profile as other hijacked flights: it had also departed Logan Airport for Los Angeles and was also a Boeing 767.
+Two aircraft that departed Logan International Airport in Boston on September 11, 2001, American Airlines Flight 11 and United Airlines Flight 175, were hijacked by terrorists as part of the September 11 attacks.
+After the hijacked planes struck the World Trade Center, Boston Center air traffic controllers realized that both aircraft were Boeing 767s departing Logan Airport for transcontinental flights, which was also true of Delta 1989.
 Boston Center staff notified the Federal Aviation Administration (FAA) about their suspicions at 09:19 EDT (9:19 AM) when the FAA's New England regional office contacted the Herndon Command Center and asked Herndon to relay a request that Cleveland Center notify Delta 1989 to increase cockpit security.
 Herndon then ordered controllers to send a cockpit warning to Delta 1989.
 Boston was tracking Delta 1989 and not receiving any radio contact from the aircraft.
 In fact, Delta 1989 was in Cleveland airspace and in contact with Cleveland Air Traffic Control Center.

 The FAA had read Delta 1989 to be in Cleveland airspace and ordered Cleveland Center to watch for Delta 1989 as a suspected hijacking.
 A Cleveland controller thought he heard "Get out of here" and "We have a bomb on board" coming from Delta 1989.
 The Delta pilot denied any cockpit intrusion and stated that everyone on board was fine.
 It was later confirmed that the transmission had come from United Airlines Flight 93, which was in the same vicinity as Delta 1989, and would later crash into a field in Shanksville, Pennsylvania, after the passengers and crew revolted against the hijackers.
 The NORAD Northeast Air Defense Sector (NEADS) became aware of Delta 1989 right after the crash of American Airlines Flight 77 into The Pentagon at 09:37 when Boston Center called NEADS at 09:41 EDT and told NEADS of the suspicions regarding Delta 1989.
 At 09:42 EDT, the FAA ordered all aircraft in flight to land at the nearest airport.
 NEADS dispatched fighter aircraft from Ohio and Michigan to intercept the flight, though Delta 1989 never turned off its transponder and NEADS never lost radar contact with the aircraft.
 NEADS, the FAA Herndon Command Center, and Cleveland Center tracked Delta 1989 until its eventual landing.